Vidhika-Bajaj/Project4/README.md

-# Create and mint Toekn
+# Create and mint Token
 This token contract programme describes token transactions via minting, burning, transferring, adding, or using various functions and events like Total_Supply, balanceOf, and so on.
 ## Description